 Asian noodle bowls are one of my favorite dishes to make during the week.
-The noodles cook so quickly and they soak up all kind of delicious flavor combinations.
-This one is especially quick – pick up a store bought rotisserie chicken, some cilantro, red pepper and a jalapeño.
-It has all the flavor of a much more complex dish.
+The noodles cook so quickly (try this 5 min soba noodle bowl) and they soak up all kind of delicious flavor combinations.

 - 1 jalapeño seeds removed, more sliced for topping if desired